Well, yes and no.

 There seems to be a lot of misinformation about using cardstock with your brush pens.

-It would make sense for you to assume that higher quality cardstock will be kind to your pens, but you should actually stay away from
+It would make sense for you to assume that higher quality cardstock will be kind to your pens, but you should actually stay away from lettering on cardstock.
+It may be thick, but a lot of times companies will compensate for the thickness by making the actual paper surface rougher because it will allow them to keep prices lower.

 My Favorite Papers

 After a ton of trial and error, I’ve found a few brands of paper I continuously come back to.
-They keep my brush pens in tip top condition and help me fight off fraying.
+They keep my brush pens in tip-top condition and help me fight off fraying.

 This is the only “copy” paper you should ever be using with your brush pens.
 It comes in a ream of 500 pages, so feel free to practice as much as you want without worrying that you’re wasting it.
 There’s also a 23lb version of this paper that will not be kind to your brush pens, so be sure you’re buying the 32lb version before you order!